Facts About Fur Farming

 - More than 65,000 Canadians work in the different sectors of the fur trade.
 The trade contributes $800 million to the Canadian economy, including more than $450 million in exports.

-- Canadian and American fur farmers abide by national codes of practice and regulations to ensure that their animals are well cared for.
+- Canadian, American and European fur farmers abide by national codes of practice and regulations to ensure that their animals are well cared for.

 - Both Wild Fur and Ranched Fur from North America qualify for Origin Assured labels guaranteeing consumers the highest standard of care.